-Imagine this scene….
-The streets are jammed with colorful food stalls, vendors calling out their tasty treats, and warm, fragrant smells of sizzling spices.
+Imagine this scene…the streets are jammed with colorful food stalls, vendors calling out their tasty treats, and warm, fragrant smells of sizzling spices.
 Though it’s early morning in Kolkata, India, the air temperature is already sweltering.
 Among the meandering masses, one stall has attracted a gathering.

 Taste and Toss

-As I approach, I notice the vendor ladling out a silky, brown, steaming liquid into small, raw clay cups.
+As I approach, I notice the vendor ladling out a silky, steaming brown liquid into small, raw clay cups.
 Customers buy their tea, sip the vessel dry, and then finish by tossing it unceremoniously to the ground where it shatters.
 Only after witnessing this process did I notice a growing collection of dusty shards of red clay alongside the tea stall and street.

 The Work of the Chai Wallah